glimpse-editor/getglimpse-web/content/posts/glimpse-0-2-0-release-notes.md

 ## Installation
 Linux users can install Glimpse Image Editor 0.2.0 as a Flatpak from the Flathub repository, and as a Snap from the Snap Store.
 There are also a number of additional installation options for Linux detailed on our [Downloads](/downloads/) page.

 Windows users can use an MSI file to install Glimpse Image Editor 0.2.0 on 32-bit and 64-bit systems running Windows 7 or later.
 We chose that type of installer to assist businesses and schools using centralised software management systems.
-This can also be found on the [Downloads](/downloads/) page.
+The two we have provided can also be found on the [Downloads](/downloads/) page.

 ## Known Issues
 * [Windows](https://github.com/glimpse-editor/Glimpse/wiki/Known-Issues-%28Windows%29)